 \end{lemma} When $\eta$ is small, the $O(\eta)$ terms will dominate $O(\eta^2)$ terms.
-Thus Lemma \ref{lm:informalsuffcientdecrease} essentially shows that in Algorithm \ref{alg:consensus}, the change of Lyapunov functions is negative semidefinite in one communication round.
-With the sufficient decrease property, standard analysis on first order optimization yields a $O\left(\frac{1}{R}\right)$ convergence rate.
+Thus, Lemma \ref{lm:informalsuffcientdecrease} essentially shows that in Algorithm \ref{alg:consensus}, the change of Lyapunov functions is negative semidefinite in one communication round.
+With the sufficient decrease property, standard analysis on first-order optimization yields a $O\left(\frac{1}{R}\right)$ convergence rate.

-Formal proofs of Theorem \ref{thm:sublinearconvergence} and Lemma \ref{lm:informalsuffcientdecrease} can be found in Appendix \ref{ap:proofforsublnearconvergence}.
+Formal proofs of Theorem \ref{thm:sublinearconvergence} and Lemma \ref{lm:informalsuffcientdecrease} can be found in Appendix \ref{ap:proofforsublinearconvergence}.